 Spring in Queenstown and the Wakatipu has to be the most exciting season.
 As the world awakes from it’s winter sleep, Spring is a celebration of new life.
-In this series of posts I have talked about the distinct stages that create a sense of growth, change and evolution.
+In this series of posts, I have talked about the distinct stages that create a sense of growth, change and evolution.
 The first signs as daytime temperatures lose some of their bite and nightfall reaches a more reasonable hour are a green fuzz of buds appearing on trees.
-Then as we start to experience short bursts of tantalizing warmth, the arrival of spring is heralded by mass of pink.
+Then as we start to experience short bursts of tantalizing warmth, the arrival of spring is heralded by a mass of pink.
 Apples and cherries, especially ornamental varieties, line roads and byways, bare skeletons clothed in rose and white garlands, like so many balloons – decorations for the coming festival of colour.